Skip to content

 Tell us about True Life KMC: how old is the church, who is your focus and what the church is like in terms of nations represented and ministries.

 True Life KMC Church has been active in the Kaiserslautern Military Community (KMC) since 1968.
 The church was started by AGWM missionaries Eddie and Ruth Washington as a small outreach to U.S. Military personnel.
 It has grown through the years to become a multigenerational, international church ministering to military families and internationals living in the area.
-Our church provides these military families with a church home away from home, with Royal Ranger, Girls Club, Youth, Worship, Men’s group, Women’s Ministries and weekly bible studies.
+Our church provides these military families with a church home away from home, with Royal Ranger, Girls Club, Youth, Worship, Men’s group, Women’s Ministries and weekly prayer and bible studies.

 What makes a military church different/unique from other international churches?
 What are the unique needs of those in the military?